Why Convert Vinyl to Digital?

 Here, I recommend using a free tool called fre:ac, which you can get from the Windows store or from here on the official website.

-- Open fre:ac and from the menu at the top, click on Add and then Audio Files.
-In this step you can choose to add your entire catalog at once to save time, or just a selection.
+Open fre:ac and from the menu at the top, click on Add and then Audio Files.
+Here, you can choose to add your entire catalog at once to save time, or just a selection.

-- If any of the metadata is wrong, you can edit that by clicking on Show File Information, and go even more in depth by clicking on the Labels tab.
+NoteL If any of the metadata is wrong, you can edit the metadata that by clicking on Show File Information, and go even more in depth by clicking on the Labels tab.

 - Click Start and your files will be converted and placed in the chosen folder.
 From there, you can transfer them across to your smartphone via USB or numerous apps available on both iPhone and Android.
 I would suggest KDE Connect as a powerful and free option.